 With 3kΩ in series the input impedance is about 10kΩ at maximum and 13kΩ at minimum and the gain variation is less dependant on the output impedance of the source device which ~ with the predictable detents ~ allows better subjective evaluation without measuring equipment so I fitted 3kΩ series which did not affect the S/N ratio much

-This repair actually made the crosstalk worse because the isolated capacitor can was now capacitively coupling to the adjacent input pot and its wiring
+This repair actually made the crosstalk worse because the isolated can of the capacitor was now capacitively coupling to the adjacent input pot and its wiring

 The table above was measured using an Agilent A35670A ~ seen in the right background ~ which is very accurate for such relative tests